 This year we are venturing north again to the Oppdal area, which involves a longer transfer time from Oslo, but has climbing at a wider range of altitudes than Rjukan, giving more reliable conditions when the weather is unseasonably warm.
-We travel outward on Sunday morning 28th February 2021, returning to the UK Saturday 6th March.
-Flights are possible to Oslo Gardermoen airport from Manchester, London Stansted, and some other regional UK airports (be careful to avoid flying to Oslo Torp or Rygge, as you would need to take a transfer bus/train to Gardermoen).
-We need to arrive at Oslo Gardermoen airport no later than 5pm on the 28th.
+Outward travel is possible to Oslo Gardermoen airport from Manchester, London Stansted, and some other regional UK airports.
+It is also possible to fly to Trondheim internally and head south to Oppdal (1.5 hours by hire car).

-The trip on to Oppdal by road in a hire car takes around four or five hours.
-Monday and Tuesday are spent on the ice, learning or honing technique at single and multi pitch venues.
+The trip to Oppdal by road from Oslo in a hire car takes around four or five hours.
+In a normal five day course, Monday and Tuesday are spent on the ice, learning or honing technique at single and multi pitch venues.
 Wednesday is usually a half day off the ice, to rest and recuperate.

 Thursday and Friday we consolidate our new skills climbing multi-pitch ice routes at an appropriate grade.
 Instructor:client ratio is 1:2 throughout.